weewx/weewx/docs_src/quickstarts/index.md

-Quick start guides to help you get WeeWX up and running.

-For more details, see the section [*Installation*](../usersguide/installing-weewx/#installation-overview) in the User's Guide.
+The quick start guides have step-by-step instructions for installing WeeWX on various operating systems.
+For detailed installation, configuration, and operating instructions, see the [User's Guide](../usersguide/).

 ### [Debian](./debian)
-For Debian-based systems such as Ubuntu, Mint, Raspberry Pi OS, *etc*.
+For systems based on Debian such as Ubuntu, Mint, and Raspberry Pi OS.

 ### [Red Hat](./redhat)
-For Red Hat based systems such as Red Hat, CentOS, Fedora, Rocky, *etc*.
+For systems based on Redhat such as Fedora, CentOS, and Rocky.

 ### [openSUSE](./suse)
-For SUSE-based systems such as SUSE and openSUSE.
+For systems based on SUSE such as openSUSE.

 ### [Pip](./pip)
-For all operating systems, including macOS.
+For all operating systems, including macOS and *BSD.